Learn about guardianships from an Elk & Elk attorney

 When events leave individuals unable care for themselves, either temporarily or permanently, it may become necessary for the probate court to appoint a guardian to manage their affairs.
 A guardian can be a person, association, or even a corporation.
 The person for whom a guardian has been appointed is called a ward.

 Elk & Elk is dedicated to providing the highest quality legal representation and excellent customer service.
-If you have questions about the rights of a ward, guardian or conservator, call Probate Attorney Amy Papesh at 1-800-ELK-OHIO for a complementary consultation or contact us online.
+If you have questions about the rights of a ward, guardian or conservator, call Probate Attorney Amy Papesh at 1-800-ELK-OHIO or contact us online.

 There are different types of guardianships.